maxosprojects/cozmo-blockly/README.md

 - can be rendered in a mobile browser and supports touch interaction (tested in iOS 10.2)
 - view camera in the same browser tab (just another blockly tab) - can be potentially overlaid
 - blocks are highlighted when being executed
-- view your program transled into Python or XML AST
+- view your program translated into Python or XML AST
 - view Cozmo's camera (only when program is running)

 ## How to run
-1. Check out this repository with "git" or download it as zip archive.
+1. Check out this repository with "git", or download it as a zip archive and unpack
 2. Install prerequisites:
 	* `pip3 install --user cozmo[camera]`
 	* `pip3 install --user tornado ws4py`